This guide for Micro-Manager was developed and tested on version 2.0-gamma. The guide for earlier versions can be found on the Internet.

-- Install Micro-Manager.
-It is straightforward procedure and there are usually no problems with setup process.
+- Download and install Micro-Manager.
+This is a simple procedure, and there are usually no problems with the setup process.

-- Connect a power supply to 8SMC4-USB and set the appropriate voltage for motors in your stage.
+- Connect a power supply to controllers and set the appropriate voltage for motors in your stage.
 Turn a power supply on.

-- You need XiLab to check your 8SMC4-USB controllers and set it.
+- You need XiLab to check your controllers controllers and set it.
 XiLab version depends on the controller firmware version.
-You can download XiLab and update controller’s firmware at this page: http://files.xisupport.com/Software.en.html#.
+You can download XiLab and update controller’s firmware at this page:

 When installing the Micro-Manager in C:\Program Files access to configuration files is limited and you need to have administrator privileges.
 To start an application as administrator right click by its icon and choose Run as administrator.